Last Updated on September 27, 2021

 For example, if I go anywhere and I’m bringing my PC along with me, it’s nice to have the option of being able to connect wirelessly.

-There are plenty of option when it comes to adding a wireless adapter, so let’s go over those options.
+There are plenty of options when it comes to adding a wireless adapter, so let’s go over those options.

 Getting Your PC Connected With Wi-Fi